opensearch-project/opensearch-sdk-java/DESIGN.md

 Extensions will use a ServerSocket which binds them listen on a host address and port defined in their configuration file.
 Each type of incoming request will invoke code from an associated handler.

 OpenSearch will have its own configuration file, presently `extensions.yml`, matching these addresses and ports.
-On startup, the ExtensionsOrchestrator will use the node's TransportService to communicate its requests to each extension, with the first request initializing the extension and validating the host and port.
+On startup, the ExtensionsManager will use the node's TransportService to communicate its requests to each extension, with the first request initializing the extension and validating the host and port.

 Immediately following initialization, each extension will establish a connection to OpenSearch on its own transport service, and send its REST API (a list of methods and URIs to which it will respond).
 These will be registered with the RestController.